iMED: Temporary health insurance for international students

 Who is eligible and how do I get enrolled?

-All new international students who are assessed UBCSUO student fees are automatically enrolled in iMED when you register for your first course.
-Check your Student Service Centre (SSC) account and select “Financial Summary” under Finances to confirm you are charged for iMED.
+All new international students who are assessed UBCSUO student fees are automatically enrolled in iMED when they register for their first course.
+If you are enrolled for courses, log into your Workday account and click “View Statement” under the Finances app.
 If you are charged, you are enrolled for your program’s coverage dates.
 If you do not see the fee listed in your financial summary, contact the Global Engagement Office.

 Who is not eligible for iMED?